Last Updated on

 Causes of Hair Loss in Men

 If you’ve always been browsing for a solution for your hair loss or baldness, there’s a good chance you’ve encountered the hereditary baldness or genetic changes in your search.
-It’s one of the biggest causes of hair loss in men.
+It’s the biggest cause of hair loss and baldness for men.

 However, Androgenetic Alopecia is the term used to portray genetic changes in either gender for pattern baldness or thinning hair which runs in families.